MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 ![Side-by-side screenshots of Remote Assist mobile and Microsoft Teams showing a launched and active call.](./media/calls_5.png "Video Feed")

-6. With the call controls toolbar, Remote Assist mobile users can disable the video call (enter an audio-only call), mute themselves in call, turn on their speakers, or end the call.
+6. With the call controls toolbar, the technician can disable the video call (enter an audio-only call), mute themselves in call, turn on their speakers, or end the call.

 ![Screenshot of the Remote Assist mobile toolbar, pointing at the video toggle icon, the mic toggle icon, the speaker toggle icon, and the end call icon.](./media/calltoolbar.png "Call Toolbar")

+## See also
+- Learn how to make calls on Remote Assist mobile without ARCore/ARKit support [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/mobile-app/using-devices-without-ar).
+- Learn how to annotate your environment [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/mobile-app/annotate-your-environment).